Twice a Month Workshops – Trigger Point Myofascial Release™

 “It’s a trade secret, but I’ll tell you anyway.
 All healing is self-healing.” – Albert Schweitzer

-Healing is personal and when it is taken slowly it becomes sustainable.
+Healing is personal and when it is taken slowly it can be sustainable.

 The question remains though, “Do you know what your body needs?”

-Often it takes many modalities to assist in healing.
-Take a look at the definition of Kinesiology, it is the study of movement.
-Then we can pay for a multitude of other resources like physiotherapy, chiropractors, massage, and acupuncture treatments and so many others have similar purposes, to help you heal.
+Often it will require many modalities to assist in healing.
+Let’s take a look at the definition of Kinesiology; “Kinesiology is the scientific study of human or non-human body movement.
+Kinesiology addresses physiological, biomechanical, and psychological dynamic principles and mechanisms of movement.
+Only this definition covers a multitude of needs to heal, and then there are other resources like physiotherapy, chiropractors, massage, and acupuncture treatments and so many others have similar purposes, to help you heal.

-Even if you have the money to pay for all these phenomenal modalities…How about developing your self-reliance?
+Even if you have the money to pay for all these phenomenal modalities, wouldn’t it be an advantage to develop your self-reliance?

-– What is happening when there is pain in your body?
+- why is there is a pain in my body?

-Will you close your eyes after finishing reading this one sentence, to breathe in nice and slow, and feel where the breath is flowing?
+Will you close your eyes after finishing reading this one sentence- breathe in nice and slow, and feel where the breath is flowing; is it your chest, or is it the belly moving?

-Here’s a suggestion to learn how to sit.
+Here’s a suggestion for learning how to sit.
 You’re probably sitting right now, but that is simply not good enough now is it?

 – are you leaning to one side or your ankles crossed over?